 Watch the sun go down

-So, if you are enjoying the city center, but need a break to relax, here’s a great option!
-Downtown you have the ‘Jardim das Virtudes‘, a beautiful historical garden facing the Douro river and wine cellars.
-But in front of this garden, you have the ‘Passeio das Virtudes’, where I often go to appreciate one of the best sunsets in the city.
+If you are enjoying the city center but need a break to relax, here’s a great option.
+Downtown you’ll find the Jardim das Virtudes, a beautiful historical garden facing the Douro river.
+In front of this lies the Passeio das Virtudes, from which you can enjoy one of the best sunsets in the city.

 Peaceful Porto park